 The most effective but expensive transport method is the taxi.
 If you have limited time and like to see and experience as much as possible during your Sri Lanka road trip, taxi is the best bet for your success.
 A private vehicle with local driver is the best way to embark on your road trip and it has a good ROI.
 Taxis fare is cheap in Sri Lanka compared to most other countries in the region.
-The cost for a taxi is 60 Rs per kilometre and there are some additional charges if you keep the vehicle in your possession for few days.
+The cost of a taxi is 60 Rs per kilometre and there are some additional charges if you keep the vehicle in your possession for a few days.

 If you not worried about time and considering to be sparse on expenses public transport such as Public buses and trains are the best options for you.
-It saves you lot of money compared to what you need to pay for Taxi.
+It saves you a lot of money compared to what you need to pay for Taxi.
 Whereas other methods are concerned, TUK TUK is suitable only for short drives and not good for a multi-day Sri Lanka road trip.
 The self-driven vehicle can be obtained in the resort areas but strongly not recommended for foreigners due to unfamiliarity on the Sri Lanka roads and traffic.
 Therefore travelling by car with a local chauffeur is the best option in order to explore the island.

 Anuradhapura, the first base of Sri Lanka road trip